KieraDEV/MC-SpigotRegister/README.md

-# MC Elite Version Source
+# MC Elite Version Source (Beta)

-Register and open-source your own version of Spigot or Paper (Starting in September)
+Make your dream become a reality, create your own minecraft core version.

+- I've already provided all the main components and strings, what are you waiting for?

+- __Project starts in September__ -